There are different types of bridges, each serving a specific purpose and selected in different situations.

 - It is prone to drifting and rippling with the wind, so this bridges are not suitable for railways.

-In this type, cables are attached directly to the tower instead of suspended cables, the tension on the cables is continuously working, which is increased when attached along the road.
+In these bridges, cables are attached directly to the tower instead of suspended cables, the tension on the cables is continuously working that are increased when attached along the road.

-This type of bridge has no anchorage to bear compression and a tower to hold compression which has a size is between 500m – 1000m.
+These types of bridges have no anchorage to bear compression and a tower to hold compression which has a size is between 500m – 1000m.

 Force on cable-stayed bridge:

-In this types of bridges, cables are radially coupled on the roadway at varying factors and the towers bear compression forces alone.
+In force on cable-stayed bridges, cables are radially coupled on the roadway at varying factors and the towers bear compression forces alone.

 Advantages of cable-stay Bridge: